uclanlp/CS269-17/4_policies.html.md

 ## Grading Policy

 Each student's grade is calculated as follows:
-- 50% final project (35% implementation + report writing, 15% presentation)
+- 40% final project (5% Proposal + 25% Final report writing, 10% presentation)
-- 25% quizzes (~8% each)
-- 10% critical review
+- 20% paper summary
-- 15% paper presentation
+- 30% paper presentation
-- ??% Bonus
+- 10% attendence/participations

-The cut-off points for the letter grades will no higher than the numbers listed in the [default threshold](http://its.virginia.edu/sis/grading/gradethresholds.html) (see the first section).
-That is, you may get A+ with a raw score of 94.3, and you are guaranteed to get A if your raw score is 95.
-We do not round grades (i.e., 89.999 gets B+ by default), but we may curve grades.
+In general, we will **not** curve your score.

 ## Late Policy
-All assignments and reports must be submitted to Collab by the time and date indicated.
-Every student has a credit of 48 hours for all the assignments including the final project.
-No assignment will be accepted after the credit is run out.
-For group projects, the credits of late hours cannot be added up.
-Do let us know if there are exceptional situations where this lenient policy is not satisfactory.
+The submission site will be closed 1hr after the deadline.
+No late submission will be accepted (unless emergency).

 ## Accommodations for students with disabilities
-To insure that disability-related concerns are properly addressed from the beginning, students with disabilities who require assistance to participate in this class (including exam accommodations) are asked to see me as soon as possible.
+To insure that disability-related concerns are properly addressed from the beginning, students with disabilities who require assistance to participate in this class are asked to see me as soon as possible.
 We aim to be as accommodating and fair as possible.

 ## Collaboration and use of outside resources